suodrazah/docker_swarm/stacks/Readme.md

    * `Add Stack`
    * `Name` - e.g. client1-ignition
    * `Web editor` - copy contents of stack.yml file
-   * `Environment variables` - as described by the stack header comments, including other instructions.
+   * `Environment variables` - as described by the stack Readme.md or header comments, including other instructions.